jaclynjanis/intro_rmarkdown/README.md

 # intro_rmarkdown

-This material was designed for a 1-hour Customer Success session on Rmarkdown.
+This material was designed for a 1-hour Customer Success session on R Markdown.
 The scope of this session includes:

 -   an overview of what can be achieved with Rmarkdown